sveltejs/svelte/.changeset/short-papayas-relate.md

 ---
-'svelte': patch
+'svelte': minor
 ---

-Expose more AST types from `"svelte/compiler"`
+feat: expose more AST types from `"svelte/compiler"`